 I’ve always been a crafter.
-My mom says she can remember me “gluing things together” from around 4 years old.
-My career however was in broadcasting and I spent over 25 years producing TV and Radio shows … most recently for Ryan Seacrest and his production company.
+My mom says she can remember me “gluing things together” from around four years old.
+My career, however, was in broadcasting and I spent over 25 years producing TV and Radio shows; most recently for Ryan Seacrest and his production company.

-I got very ill 5 years ago and had to have a heartbreaking emergency hysterectomy.
-Not having children, but wanting them badly, this was a horrible experience.
-I decided the best way to get through it was just to keep going, not dwell on it, and I went back to work after 3 days rather than the 6 weeks recommended by my doctor.
-That wasn’t one of the best decisions of my life!
+I got very ill five years ago and had to have a heartbreaking emergency hysterectomy.
+Not having children, but wanting was a horrible experience.
+I decided the best way to get through it was to keep going, and not dwell on it.
+I went back to work after three days rather than the six weeks recommended by my doctor.
+That wasn’t one of the best decisions of my life.

-About 6 months after the surgery, I got really sick.
-If it was bad before (which it was to need 3 blood transfusions and emergency surgery), I was really bad now.
+About six months after the surgery, I got really sick.
+If it was bad before (which it was to need three blood transfusions and emergency surgery), it was terrible now.
 I take the blame as much as my doctor should, but nobody followed up with me about the effects an early hysterectomy would have on my body.
-Along with the kick back from all the hormones they pumped in.
+Along with the kickback from all the hormones they pumped into me.
 I was a mess.

-It got to the point I couldn’t continue doing my very stressful job with 3am wake up calls.
+It got to the point I couldn’t continue doing my stressful job with the 3 am wake-up calls.
 So, while I was getting put back together again, I got out my crafting supplies and started making jewelry.
 A friend suggested I sell on Etsy, which I did.
 I loved it.
 I loved being able to connect with like-minded creative people online because I was too ill to go out and have a social life.
-That all came tumbling down when Etsy began making their steps away from handmade and the people who built their site … and this sparked an idea in my head.
+That all came tumbling down when Etsy began making their steps away from handmade and the people who built their site.
+This sparked an idea in my head.

 I learned a lot in my time there, and came away with the biggest question that started my entrepreneurial path: If the likes of HSN and QVC can make billions in moving pictures, why can’t creative small businesses?
 Ta-da!
 The CraftStar was taking shape in my head.